-CommunityWorks is a non-profit certified Community Development Financial Institution (CDFI) and an SBA micro lender committed to building financial equity by providing resources that support small business growth, entrepreneurship, and homeownership.
-Collectively, our programs, expertise and partnerships help build stronger and more just communities.
+CommunityWorks is a non-profit certified Community Development Financial Institution (CDFI) and an SBA microlender committed to building financial equity by providing resources that support small business growth, entrepreneurship, and homeownership.
+Our programs, expertise, and partnerships collectively help build stronger and more just communities.

-For over 14 years, CW has created opportunities for people, communities and entrepreneurs in the Upstate community and throughout South Carolina, with a focus on people and communities of color.
-Our programs focus on equitable access to financial coaching, connections with one-on-one business coaching, access to loans to build small business, develop affordable housing, and building credit and assets.
-Since its inception, CW served over 7,352 and has generated over $382 million in local economic impact.
+For over 14 years, CW has created opportunities for people, communities, and entrepreneurs in the Upstate community and throughout South Carolina, focusing on people and communities of color.
+Our programs focus on equitable access to financial coaching, connections with one-on-one business coaching, access to loans to build small businesses, develop affordable housing, and building credit and assets.
+Since its inception, CW has served over 7,352 and has generated over $382 million in local economic impact.

 Diversity, justice, and inclusion are key values within CommunityWorks.
 We are committed to building and sustaining an inclusive, equitable working environment for our staff.
 We believe every member of our team enriches our diversity by exposing us to a broad range of ways to understand and engage with the world, identify challenges, and discover, design, and deliver solutions.